Nothing is worse than having a packed schedule for your service bay, but realizing that your 9am never showed up.

 At Kimoby, this is the stuff we live and breathe.
 We built our platform to solve these exact problems.

-Want to see how we can help you get rid of the ghosts and fill your bays for good?
+Want to see how we can help?
 Let’s connect.
 No hard sell, just a real conversation about making your life easier and your department more profitable.

 No-show appointments are a major challenge because they directly impact revenue, customer satisfaction, and operational efficiency.
 They lead to substantial lost revenue due to unutilized labor and facilities, and they can also reduce technician productivity and customer satisfaction.